plumed/tuto-trieste-instructions/README.md

 Supported operating systems
 ---------------------------

 Instructions below are for Linux and OSX.
 With OSX we will assume you have Developer Tools as well as either [MacPorts](http://www.macports.org) or [HomeBrew](http://brew.sh/) installed.
 In case you don't, choose one among them and install it.
 Windows is not supported.
+In addition we are trying to setup a [Docker](http://www.docker.com) image that should work across multiple operating systems, more at the end of this page.

 Install libraries & other stuff (Linux)
 ---------------------------------------